Skip to content

 // 但 a + b 本身的类型是 int(300),不是 uint8_t

-Here, the result of a + b is int type with a value of 300, which then gets truncated to 44 when assigned back to uint8_t.
-Integer promotion ensures that operations on small types don't overflow during intermediate steps, but assigning back to a small type can still cause truncation.
+Here, the result of a + b is 300 of type int, which is then truncated to 44 when assigned to uint8_t.
+Integer promotion ensures that operations on smaller types do not overflow during intermediate steps, but assignment back to a smaller type can still result in truncation.

-When two operands of different types are used in an operation, the compiler converts them to a "common type" according to a set of rules.
-These rules look pretty complex, but we only need to remember the most trap-prone one: when a signed number and an unsigned number are used together, the signed number is converted to unsigned.
+When two operands of different types are involved in an operation, the compiler converts them to a "common type" according to a set of rules.
+These rules may seem complex, but we only need to remember the one that causes the most trouble: when a signed number and an unsigned number are used together, the signed number is converted to an unsigned number.

 c